 You can get the source code by either downloading the .bz2 archive, or by using git — latter is the recommended way as you can easily update the sources.
 Git works as follows:

-If you want to install slowmoVideo to a different directory (e.g. your home directory) so you don’t need root rights, run cmake as follows instead (both times):
+If you want to install slowmoVideo to a different directory (e.g. your home directory) so you don’t need root rights, run cmake as below instead.
+By default, slowmoVideo is installed to

 If all of this worked, you should be able to run